-Steps to Approval for Job CoachingThe local office must connect with the Resource Manager (RM) for CRP Contracts (currently Vienna Hoang) to review the steps below and provide the name of the proposed job coach.
+Steps to Approval for Job CoachingThe local office must connect with the Resource Manager (RM) (currently Vienna Hoang) to review the steps below and provide the name of the proposed job coach.

 - Staff should discuss above QUALIFICATIONS and REQUIREMENTS with a potential job coach.
 Once staff are satisfied an individual can meet the needs for job coaching services, the area office should request the potential job coach complete a W-9 form.

-- When a potential job coach completes a W-9, it should be emailed (or hard copy mailed) to DSM at IVRS.Vendor@iowa.gov.
-The RM, Attorney, and IVRS financial staff work together and will send an "SS8" form to the individual to complete and return to DSM.
-Information on the SS8 assists in securing State of Iowa approval for a potential vendor.
+- When a potential job coach completes a W-9, it should be emailed (or hard copy mailed) to IVRS.Vendor@iowa.gov to Iowa Vocational Rehabilitation Services with attention to Fiscal Works.
 This process may take more than a week to complete.

 - An individual who wants to provide job coaching services independent of a CRP is required to have professional liability insurance coverage.
-A copy of the individual's professional liability insurance should be sent to the IVRS financial contact whose email generated the SS8 information to the potential job coach.
+A copy of the individual's professional liability insurance and the Certification of Completion from an Employment Specialist Training Program or credentials as a license educator with the State of Iowa should be sent to Carol Stewart.

 - Upon receipt of paperwork listed in 1 - 3, IVRS RM and financial staff work together to approve job coaches.
 The individual should include their proposed county area(s) of service, as well as the rate of pay negotiated in advance by IVRS to present to DSM (RM).
 IVRS can negotiate rates for job coaching services and pay UP TO $45.16 an hour to an independent job coach.
 If a para-educator is approved as an IVRS job coach after completing 1 - 3 above, IVRS may want to be consistent with rates paid by the school district.
 However IVRS counselors or supervisory staff can discuss rates, and are allowed room to negotiate paying a job coach UP TO $45.16/hr.